irene-he/unshortlister/README.md

 # Unshortlister 🤖
-A script for unshortlisting jobs in WaterlooWorks.
+A script for unshortlisting jobs on WaterlooWorks.
 Built with Selenium and comes with a template file so you can unshortlist your job postings too after each round of applications.

 ## Demo
 Here's a short video showing the script in action.
 Please excuse the terrible quality 💀.